SEN - Special Educational Needs

 If your child has special educational needs, you may welcome support from someone who is not directly involved with your child’s education but can offer understanding and impartial advice.

-Parent partnership service aims to help parents and carers to take an active role in the education of their children with special needs.
+Salford Information and Advice Support services (SIASS) aims to help parents and carers to take an active role in the education of their children with special needs.

-What are the Types of support?
+What are the types of support?

 If your child has Special Educational Needs, they may be given some extra support in school.